barryclark/jekyll-now/_posts/2023-01-18-aws-cognito-security.md

 ```

 Besides the regex reference statement we added an AND condition using the "Field to match" for the *x-amz-target* header
-grater than 0.
+greater than 0.
 This is useful for scenarios where the *x-amz-target* header is missing, allowing the calls to bypass our
 WAF block rule (example: SAML login where the Hosted UI is used).

 ## Account takeover via unverified email/phone

 Most of the user pools are configured with multiple login options, including email, username or phone.
-By default, the user pool option "Keep original attribute value active when an update is pending" is turned off.
+By default, the user pool option "Keep original attribute value active when an update is pending" is turned on.
+Make sure it stays like this to be protected.

 If your application consuming a cognito-issued token does not check the *email_verified* attribute but uses it directly to load the data/identify of a user, it will be exposed to a possbile takeover.